Family Law Precedents Service

 Editors and Contributors

-General Editor: The Honourable Mr Justice Keehan, Family Division Liaison Judge of the Midland Circuit
+General Editor: The Honourable Mr Justice Keehan, Family Division Liaison Judge of the London Circuit

 Consultant Editor: Michael Horton, Barrister, Coram Chambers; current member of the Family Procedure Rule Committee

-Contributors: Ellie Foster, Principal Associate Solicitor, Mills & Reeve LLP, Leeds, Manchester, Cambridge, Norwich, Birmingham and London; Susan Jackson, District Judge, Central London County Court, Nominated Judge of the Court of Protection; Alex Laing, Barrister, Coram Chambers; His Honour Judge Marc Marin, Central Family Court and the Court of Protection; Victoria McCloud, Master of the Senior Courts, Queen’s Bench Division, Deputy Taxing Master/Deputy Costs Judge; Her Honour Nasreen Pearce; Nicola Rowlings, Professional Support Lawyer, Mills & Reeve LLP, Leeds, Manchester, Cambridge, Norwich, Birmingham and London
+Contributors: Ellie Foster, Principal Associate Solicitor, Mills & Reeve LLP, Leeds, Manchester, Cambridge, Norwich, Birmingham and London; Alex Laing, Barrister, Coram Chambers; His Honour Judge Marc Marin, Central Family Court and the Court of Protection; Victoria McCloud, Master of the Senior Courts, Queen’s Bench Division, Deputy Taxing Master/Deputy Costs Judge; Her Honour Nasreen Pearce; Nicola Rowlings, Professional Support Lawyer, Mills & Reeve LLP, Leeds, Manchester, Cambridge, Norwich, Birmingham and London

 The Family Court Practice 2019 (Red Book)Release Date: May 29, 2019£559.99